 Training is obtained:

-On-site upon request of organization and at NFI headquarters in Germantown, MD (contact NFI for current headquarters training schedule)
+On-site upon request of organization and at NFI headquarters in Germantown, MD (contact NFI for current headquarters training schedule).
+There is also a webinar-based training option available.

 Number of days/hours: